aminya/group-dependencies/README.md

 leverage a few things.
 1. In your development environment, let `npm` manage installing your dev dependencies.
 2. You only need to manage package versions in one location, reducing the overhead.

+Behind the scenes, it makes a new package.json, and then uses that for installation.
+Once the installation is done, it restores the original package.json.

+It is also capable of using group-specific lock files, which can speed up the installation process.